wangxiaoyunanne/docs/source/hive_sparse_graph_trend_filtering.html.md

 ### Output

 The code will output two files in the current directory.
 One is called `output_pr.txt` (for CPU reference) and the other is called `output_pr_GPU.txt` (for GPU SFL with push-relabel backend).
-Each vertex's index and new weight will be stored in each line of the two files.
+Each vertex's new weight will be stored in each line of the two files.
 These outputs could be further processed into the resulting heatmap.
 The printout after running `gtf_main_<CUDA version>_x86_64` includes the timing of the application.

 Sample output in the `.txt` is
 ```
-0 0
+0
-1 0
+0
-2 0
+0
-3 0
+0
-4 0
+0
-5 0
+0
-6 -11.375
+-11.375
-7 -0.307292
+-0.307292
-8 0
+0
 ```

 Sample important printf on the screen is